The Knoydart Wilderness one…

 Once on the saddle, the going was a little easier but for the first time we became aware of the sun starting to drop in the sky.

-We could now see three peaks closely banded together that formed a ridge we needed to walk which then forked right towards Inverie and left to form an extended and impressive horseshoe ridge off to our left (as in the picture above) though it wasn’t obvious which peak Ladhar Bheinn was from where we stood.
-We crossed a small gully that was cast in shadow and was very wet underfoot.
+We crossed a small gully that was cast in shadow and very wet underfoot.
 There was no path but a series of 40-50m short near-vertical scrambles that we needed to navigate.
 These proved quite fun but each time we scrambled to the top, we entered another gully and were faced with another 40-50m of scramble.
 On the upside, I found some wild blueberries growing on the upper slopes.
+Miles was quite clear we shouldn’t risk eating them.

-Less than hour since we’d started scrambling, we’d made it to the summit.
-And what a view it was.
+To our surprise, it didn’t take us long and less than an hour since we’d started scrambling, we’d made it to the summit.

 End note